mesosphere/dcos-docs-site/pages/1.10/installing/ent/custom/configuration/examples/index.md

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->

 This topic provides common example configurations.
-Except where explicitly indicated, the configuration parameters apply to both [DC/OS](https://dcos.io/) and [Enterprise DC/OS](https://mesosphere.com/product/).
+Except where explicitly indicated, the configuration parameters apply to both [DC/OS](https://dcos.io/) and [DC/OS Enterprise](https://mesosphere.com/product/).
 These comments are used in this sample config.yaml to indicate DC/OS product type.

 - `# DC/OS Only` - Applies to DC/OS only.
-- `# Enterprise DC/OS Only` - Applies to Enterprise DC/OS only.
+- `# DC/OS Enterprise Only` - Applies to DC/OS Enterprise only.

 # All parameters
 This sample config.yaml file includes all of the available configuration parameters for DC/OS.